commonlyjs/commonly/README.md

                     There is no support for other iterable collections <em>(<code>TypedArray</code>, <code>Map</code>, <code>Set</code> etc.)</em>.
                 </li>
                 <li>
-                    Any operation performed on collection is done eagerly.
+                    Whenever an operation is performed on a collection it is done so eagerly.
                 </li>
                 <li>
                    Common utilities which are not related to functional programming are missing.